fedir/fedir.github.com/_posts/2013-07-14-vagrant-for-local-development.md

 So, file ressources could be hosted on parent OS and virtual machine contains real development environment, and the logic is porcessed by the virtual machine, which contains the environment, identic to production server.

-The dB is shared between all developers, but each developer has it's own virtual environment, which is shared between
+The dB is shared between all developers, but each developer has it's own virtual environment, with files which are shared between guest and host.

-Each vagrant machine of each developer could be managed from an external location by SSH, to provide automation.

 Web developer works in a folder which is shared between Vagrant and his host machine.

+Each developer machine could be accessed from an external location by a web browser.

+Each vagrant machine of each developer could be managed from an external location by SSH, to provide maximum of automation.

 ## Theory